Table of Contents

 Can Agile work for all types of organizations?

-Agile can benefit most organizations, but it may require some adjustments based on the industry and team structure.
-It’s important to assess the current needs and readiness for change.
+Agile can benefit most organizations, but it may require adjustments based on the industry and team structure.
+It is important to assess current needs and readiness for change.

 Can Agile be implemented without external help?

-It’s possible, but having external consultants can speed up the process.
+It is possible, but external consultants can accelerate the process.
 They bring experience and expertise, helping to avoid common pitfalls.

 How do you keep teams motivated during Agile transformation?